MohammedAmine-Bennouna/Elliptic-problems/README.md

 # Elliptic-problems
 This project aims at coding a greedy algorithm for solving high dimensions elleptic symmetric problems.
 The porject instructions file details the construction and the theory behind the algorithm and the python code gives the implementation on python of the method.
+Most of the project is in French as it was presented in Ecole Polytechnique.